Lower Bounds on Performance of Metric Tree Indexing Schemes for Exact Similarity Search in High Dimensions: Concentration of measure

 \section{Concentration of measure}

 As in \cite{CPZ}, we assume the existence of an unknown probability measure $\mu$ on $\Omega$, such that both datapoints $X$ and query points $ \omega $ are being sampled with regard to $\mu$.

-On the one hand, this assumption is open to debate: for instance, in a typical university library most books (75 {\%} or more) are never borrowed a single time, so it is reasonable to assume that the distribution of queries in a large dataset will be skewed equally heavily away from data distribution.
+On the one hand, this assumption is open to debate: for instance, it is said that in a typical university library most books (75 {\%} or more) are never borrowed a single time, so it is reasonable to assume that the distribution of queries in a large dataset will be skewed equally heavily away from data distribution.
 On the other hand, there is no obvious alternative way of making an apriori assumption about the query distribution, and in some situations the assumption makes sense indeed, e.g. in the context of a large biological database where a newly-discovered protein fragment has to be matched against every previously known sequence.

-The triple $(\Omega,\rho,\mu)$ is known in a mathematical context as a {\em metric space with measure}.
-This concept opens the way to systematically using the {\em phenomenon of concentration of measure on high-dimensional structures}, also known as the {\em ``Geometric Law of Large Numbers.''} This phenomenon arguably plays at least some role in explaining the nature of the course of dimensionality, and can be informally summarized as follows:
+The triple $(\Omega,\rho,\mu)$ is known as a {\em metric space with measure}.
+This concept opens the way to systematically using the {\em phenomenon of concentration of measure on high-dimensional structures}, also known as the {\em ``Geometric Law of Large Numbers''} \cite{MS,Le}.
+This phenomenon can be informally summarized as follows:

 \begin{quote} {for a typical ``high-dimensional'' structure $\Omega$, if $A$ is a subset containing at least half of all points, then the measure of the $\ve$-neighbourhood $A_\ve$ of $A$ is overwhelmingly close to $1$ already for small $\ve>0$. } \end{quote}